 - 1. Refer to Estimating Data for further information on estimating volumes. - 2.
-The aggregate volume should be reported if a scheme receives water from multiple other schemes. - There is no equivalent indicator under the national urban water utility performance reporting framework. - 4.
+The aggregate volume should be reported if a scheme receives water from multiple other schemes. - 3.
+There is no equivalent indicator under the national urban water utility performance reporting framework. - 4.
 Another scheme may be operated by the same or different service provider.

-QG 1.22: Volume of water exported to other schemes (S) (SWIM WA224)
+QG 1.22: Volume of water exported to other schemes (S) (SWIM WA224 and WA46.1 for bulk suppliers)